Tooth extraction cost

 Different extras cover different things

-When it comes to dental cover, there are four common categories of treatments: general dental, major dental, endodontic and orthodontic.
+When it comes to dental health cover, there are four common categories of treatments: general dental, major dental, endodontic and orthodontic.
 It’s important to know what each category covers so you know you’ll be covered when you need it.
 Finding it difficult to navigate?
-Talk to one of our experts; they’re here to help!
+Talk to one of our comparison experts; they’re here to help!

 What is a tooth extraction?